HighwayWu/FOCAL/README.md

   <img src='https://github.com/HighwayWu/FOCAL/blob/main/imgs/head_fig.jpg' width='850'/>
 </p>
 <p align='center'>
   <em> First row: input pristine and forged images.
-Second row: forgery masks, where pristine (α1, α2 and α3) and forged (β1 and β2) regions are labeled black and white, respectively.</em>
+Second row: forgery masks, where pristine (α1, α2, and α3) and forged (β1 and β2) regions are labeled black and white, respectively.</em>
 </p>

-To resolve this dilemma, we propose the FOrensic ContrAstive cLustering (FOCAL) method, a novel, simple yet very effective paradigm based on contrastive learning and unsupervised clustering for the image forgery detection.
+To resolve this dilemma, we propose the FOrensic ContrAstive cLustering (FOCAL) method, a novel, simple yet very effective paradigm based on contrastive learning and unsupervised clustering for image forgery detection.
 Specifically, FOCAL 1) utilizes pixel-level contrastive learning to supervise the high-level forensic feature extraction in an image-by-image manner, explicitly reflecting the above relative definition; 2) employs an on-the-fly unsupervised clustering algorithm (instead of a trained one) to cluster the learned features into forged/pristine categories, further suppressing the cross-image influence from training data; and 3) allows to further boost the detection performance via simple feature-level concatenation without the need of retraining.

 <p align='center'>
   <img src='https://github.com/HighwayWu/FOCAL/blob/main/imgs/framework.jpg' width='850'/>
 </p>
 <p align='center'>
-  <em> Our proposed FOCAL framework, which utilizes contrastive learning to supervise the training phase, while employing an unsupervised clustering algorithm in the testing phase.</em>
+  <em> Our proposed FOCAL framework utilizes contrastive learning to supervise the training phase, while employing an unsupervised clustering algorithm in the testing phase.</em>
 </p>

-Extensive experimental results over six public testing datasets demonstrate that our proposed FOCAL significantly outperforms the state-of-the-art competing algorithms by big margins: +24.3% on Coverage, +18.6% on Columbia, +17.5% on FF++, +14.2 on MISD, +13.5% on CASIA and +10.3% on NIST in terms of IoU.
+Extensive experimental results over six public testing datasets demonstrate that our proposed FOCAL significantly outperforms the state-of-the-art competing algorithms by big margins: +24.8% on Coverage, +18.9% on Columbia, +17.3% on FF++, +15.3 on MISD, +15.0% on CASIA, and +10.5% on NIST in terms of IoU.
 The paradigm of FOCAL could bring fresh insights and serve as a novel benchmark for the image forgery detection task.

 <p align='center'>
   <img src='https://github.com/HighwayWu/FOCAL/blob/main/imgs/cmp.jpg' width='850'/>